Ordisoftware/Hebrew-Calendar/README.md

 - Added select day by double click in monthly view.
 - Added mouse hover effect in monthly view.
 - Added some options and colors for monthly view.
+- Added option to choose action for double-click in visual month.
-- Added Ctrl + B and Decimal shortcuts to go to selected day.
+- Added some keyboard shortcuts to move and select in monthly view.
 - Added celebration verses board and command-line option.
+- Moved day of shabat selection to the generation tab in preferences form.
 - Improved web links menus to display those in the current language to the top.
 - The monthly view shows sun times instead of moon when using sun omer.
 - Some fixes and improvements.